NiclO1337/pp1-strawberry-lovers/README.md

 ## Future features
 - Make gallery images larger when clicked.
 - Add multiple languages to be more accessible to people from different parts of the world.
-- Add forum for the members to discuss important topics and ask questions.
+- Add a forum for the members to discuss important topics and ask questions.

 ## Technologies used